gauravmeena0708/whatsapp-group-chat-analyzer/README.md

 ## ToDo
 1. GroupChat Analysis

-The methods are listed below :
+other task yet to accomplish are :

     basicStats : It will return some basic stats of group.
 Such as total users, total messages, total media messages and total link shared. wordCloud : It will create a word cloud, through which we can easily understand the most frequent words used in chat.